mirage/mirage-www/tmpl/blog/functoria.md

-For the last two month, I have been at OCamllabs for « holidays » with the grand task of « fixing the mirage tool ».
+For the last two month, I have been at OCamllabs for "holidays" with the grand task of "fixing the mirage tool".

 I'm happy to present [Functoria](https://github.com/Drup/Functoria), a library to create arbitrary mirage-like DSLs.
 Functoria is independent from Mirage and will replace all the core engine that was bolted on the mirage tool until now.